Indicator Rationale

 The 13 measures which comprise the liveability index are: street connectivity; dwelling density; access to community, culture and leisure destinations; access to childcare services; access to public schools; access to health services; access to sport and recreation facilities; access to fresh food; access to convenience stores; access to regular public transport; access to large public open space; low housing affordability stress; and local employment opportunities.

-The general method for calculating the liveability index has been previously published [2].
-The current version of the liveability index includes an expanded set of measures, and has been calculated for the 21 Australian cities using a target year of 2018.
+The general method for calculating the liveability index has been previously published (see references below).
+The current version of the liveability index includes an expanded set of measures, and has been calculated for the 21 Australian cities included in the Australian Urban Observatory for 2018.
+An updated Liveability Index for 2021 will be released in early 2023 following the full release of 2021 Census data from the Australian Bureau of Statistics.